jfelipeosorio/jfelipeosorio.github.io/about.md

 \
 \
 \
-Hey this is Juan Felipe!
+Hey this is Juan Felipe Osorio Ramirez.
 I enjoy studying mathematics of data science and its applications in solving or learning PDEs.
-I'm a third year PhD student at the Department of Applied Mathematics at the University of Washington under the supervision of Prof. [Bamdad Hosseini](https://bamdadhosseini.org/).
+I'm a third year PhD student at the Department of Applied Mathematics at the University of Washington and I am fortunate to work under the supervision of Prof. [Bamdad Hosseini](https://bamdadhosseini.org/).
 \
 \
 \